Description

 Sector Röda väggen:

 Overhanging 8 - 12 meters high sector, with bigger holds than the other sectors but also with a bit more loose rock quality.
-This sector is probably the first-hand choice for the vast majority of climbers as it has an easy approach and the grades are lower, although, with slightly indistinct lines that can be confusing, and quite hard, short and bouldery moves.
+This sector is probably the first choice for the vast majority of climbers as it has an easy approach and the grades are lower, although, with slightly indistinct lines that can be confusing, and quite hard, short and bouldery moves.
 Very warm and nice in spring before the leaves bloom.
 Late afternoon would also work well in summer as leaves will give shelter from the sun.
 Worth one visit even if a couple of routes lack hangers due to some loose rock.
 This sector has the same type of structure/rock as Örnberget.

 Environment: